maxam-hacker/wow/README.md

 The project uses Hashcash algorith as PoW.
 It is simple for understanding, implementation for the client and verification for the server and hard to brutforce.
-But it depends on calculation abilities of hardware.
+But the algo depends on calculation abilities of hardware.

 ### How to improve the project